Guidelines

 V. All published articles become the property of the BBR.
 Once accepted, articles cannot be published in a similar form in other places, and in any other language, without the express consent of the BBR.
 If the manuscript was previously posted to a community preprint server, it should be updated with a link to the final published version.

 VI.
 The periodicity of this Journal is semi-annual, and the dates of submission and publication should be consulted in the respective portal.
-Depending on the Editorial initiative, other numbers might be edited along the semester.
+Depending on the Editorial initiative, other numbers might be edited along the period

 VII.
 Before submitting a manuscript to BBR, authors must obtain all necessary authorizations for the submitted material to be published, and when applicable, according the publication norms from the journal.
 Several types of papers are considered for publication in BBR: